HannesOberreiter/gbif-extinct/README.md

 ## Development

 The project is open-source and contributions are welcome [github.com/HannesOberreiter/gbif-extinct](https://github.com/HannesOberreiter/gbif-extinct).
 The project is written in Go and uses Echo as a web framework.
-HTMX and Tailwind CSS and templ are used for the frontend.
-The database is DuckDB as it can be deployed as binary inside the go application.
+HTMX, Tailwind CSS and templ are used to build the frontend.
+As database we use DuckDB as it can be deployed as binary inside the go application and offers fast self-joining queries.

 ### Pre-requisites